sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/12-spring-boot-rest-api-tutorial-part-4.md

 {{< /box >}}

 ## Summary
-In this fourth part of **Spring Boot REST API Best Practices** series, we have learned how to implement exception handling using different approaches.
+In this final part of **Spring Boot REST API Best Practices** series, we have explored how to implement exception handling using different approaches.

-I hope you this series is helpful in understanding how to implement Spring Boot REST APIs following best practices.
+I hope this series is helpful in understanding how to implement Spring Boot REST APIs following some best practices.